nesistor/GovAssist/Readme.md

 ### 📝 **AI-Powered Document Assistance**
 - **Dynamic Document Download Links**: Access updated government forms directly from ministry websites.
 - **Problem Solving with Grok-Vision-Beta**:
     - Helps identify missing fields or errors when filling out documents manually.
     - Provides entertaining and humorous suggestions for solving common form-related issues.
-- **Appointment Scheduling**: **GovLinker** helps users book appointments with government offices and embassies for necessary document submissions.
+- **Appointment Scheduling**: **GovAssist** helps users book appointments with government offices and embassies for necessary document submissions.
 - **Bank-Level Authentication**: Verifies your identity using your banking app for added security when scheduling appointments or accessing government services.

 ---

 ### 🤖 **Interactive Chat Support**
 - **Problem Solving with a Twist**:
     - Handles complex issues with a touch of humor, emojis, and witty comments.
     - Example: *“Uh-oh, looks like we’re missing a Date of Birth! 🍼 Try adding it before the bureaucrats do!”*
 - **Seamless Guidance**: Grok AI provides step-by-step instructions for filling out forms and completing tasks.

 ---